 - Avoid Distraction – Pay attention to the situation at hand.
 Construction areas involve lane mergers, sudden jogs in the road, and stop-and-go traffic.

 - Slow Down and Observe the Posted Speed Limit – Traffic fines are doubled in construction zones when signs and workers are present.
 Some of the worst accidents occur when vehicles traveling at highway speeds fail to slow down in time.
 Resume normal speeds only when signs allow this.

 - Allow Plenty of Space – Allow two seconds of stopping time between yourself and the car ahead.
-Do this by counting the elapsed time between when the car ahead passes an object and your reaching the same object.
+Do this by counting the elapsed time between when the car ahead passes an object and you’re reaching the same object.
 Center your car within the lane.

 - Merge Early – Merge out of the closed lanes as soon as possible.
 When everyone does this, traffic flow is smoother.
-Avoid driving up to the point of lane closure and barging your way in.
+Avoid driving up to the point of the lane closure and barging your way in.